The Indian in the Cupboard: Plot summary

 Omri and his father learn that Little Bear needs their help as American colonists are starting to head into his people's land.
 The two realise that they must travel back in time and lend their aid but need to figure out how to do it.
-They have the key but they need something big enough to hold them.
-Omri's chest that he and Patrick used before was destroyed in the tornado they accidentally brought back and it isn't big enough to hold them.
-Omri's dad decides to use the car as the time machine and comes up with an elaborate plan to pretend to go on a camping trip as a cover for their time travel, but they realise that the key won't work in the car and start to despair.
-Omri tells his father everything about what he learned and shows him the Account.
+They have the key, but they need something big enough to hold them.
+Omri's dad decides to use the car as the time machine and comes up with an elaborate plan to pretend to go on a camping trip as a cover for their time travel, but they realise that the key won't work in the car.
+Omri tells his father what he learned and shows him the Account.

-After reading that, Omri's dad figures out that Jessica Charlotte could possibly create them a magical copy of the car key so they can travel back in time.
+After reading that, Omri's dad figures out that Jessica Charlotte could possibly create a magical copy of the car key so they can travel back in time.
 The two also figure out that Omri has inherited some of her psychic power and that's most likely why he can tell when one of his friends from the past needs his help.
-It gives Omri the power to sense various things, like being able to figure out what's going on with Jessica in her time even though she was so weak at this point when she wrote the Account that only a few words can be made out: she's learned that her brother-in law has died and is going to try to drown herself.
+It gives Omri the power to sense various things, like figuring out what's going on with Jessica in her time even though she was so weak at this point when she wrote the Account that only a few words can be made out: she's learned that her brother-in law has died and is going to try to drown herself.
 The two feel that they must bring her forward no matter what.
-Omri later brings her, initially planning on waiting, but his psychic gift senses her in trouble and causes him to bring her forward.
-She's drowned herself and isn't breathing so Omri summons Matron, who manages to revive her.
-He tries to comfort her about what happened and when she hears that he's Lottie's grandson she agrees to make a magical copy of the car key.
-He brings his father and they give her the key and send her back.
-That night they summon Little Bear to get something of his to use to travel back, and he gives them his wampum belt.
+She's drowned herself and isn't breathing so Omri summons Matron, who revives her.
+When she hears that he's Lottie's grandson, she agrees to make a magical copy of the car key.
+He brings his father, and they give her the key and send her back.
+That night, they summon Little Bear to get something of his to use to travel back, and he gives them his wampum belt.
 He also agrees to have Bright Stars make toys for them to travel into when they journey to the past.